66 C interview questions from top tech companies to practice

 Pathrise is a career accelerator that works with students and professionals 1-on-1 so they can land their dream job in tech.
 With these tips and guidance, fellows have seen their interview scores double.

-If you want to work with any of our mentors 1-on-1 to get help with your software engineer interviews or with any other aspect of the job search, become a Pathrise fellow.
+If you want to work with any of our mentors 1-on-1 to get help with your c interview questions interviews or with any other aspect of the job search, become a Pathrise fellow.

 Apply today